websoftera/everythingB2C-New/admin/README.md

-# EverythingB2C EverythingB2C
+# Demo-site Demo-site

-A comprehensive EverythingB2C for managing the EverythingB2C e-commerce website.
-This EverythingB2C provides complete control over products, categories, orders, users, and analytics.
+A comprehensive Demo-site for managing the Demo-site e-commerce website.
+This Demo-site provides complete control over products, categories, orders, users, and analytics.

 ## Features